47chapters/letsgo/docs/how-to/manage-scalability.md

 ### Scaling the database

 The LetsGo database consists of a single [AWS DynamoDB](https://aws.amazon.com/dynamodb) table with auth-scaling enabled.
 No configuration settings are exposed to control the auto-scaling behavior.
-You can read the AWS documentation aboout [the default auto-scaling behavior](https://aws.amazon.com/blogs/database/amazon-dynamodb-auto-scaling-performance-and-cost-optimization-at-any-scale/) for more information.
+You can read the AWS documentation about [the default auto-scaling behavior](https://aws.amazon.com/blogs/database/amazon-dynamodb-auto-scaling-performance-and-cost-optimization-at-any-scale/) for more information.

 ### Related topics